lwinkler/cas_reservation/README.txt

 INSTALLATION :

-1. Install the extension in typo3 extension manager.
+1. Install the extension in typo3 extension manager: activate the extention and create all the listed tables.
-2. In typo3 backend, go to template -> Include static : add 'cas_reservation'
+2. In typo3 backend, go to template -> Edit the whole template record -> Include static : add 'cas_reservation'
 3. Fill SQL tables : tables can be filled after extension installation with file ext_tables_static+adt.sql

 Except for tables :
 	- codes : Use the good script.
 Not included in plugin for security reasons
-	- dates_group : Use the python script to generate the full table : python fill_dates_group.py >fill_dates_group.typo.sql
+	- dates_special : Use the python script to generate the full table : python fill_dates_group.py >fill_dates_group.typo.sql

-4. Create user groups : (names are given as examples)
+4. Create front end user groups : (names are given as examples)
 	- AdminReservationX : Admin group
 	- AllowedUsersX : Members that can ask for reservations